antoniguedes/antoniguedes/README.md

 - QlikSense

 🔍 **DE Skills & Technologies:**
-- DSA
-- Snowflake
+- Python for Data Analytics
-- Airflow
+- Azure
----
+more upcoming ---

 ## 🚀 About Me